MIROC-DOC/model_description/md_en/d-summ.md

 ### Correction for conservation of mass

-The spectral method is not used,
-The global integration of the $\pi = \ln p_S$ is preserved except for rounding errors, The conservation of the mass, i.e. the global integration of $p_S$, is not guaranteed.
-Also, with the expiration of the spectral wavenumber, the Negative values of the grid points of water vapor are sometimes observed.
+In the spectral method, the global integral of $\pi = \ln p_S$ is preserved with rounding errors removed, but the preservation of the mass, i.e. the global integral of $p_S$ is not guaranteed.
+Moreover, a wavenumber break in the spectra sometimes results in negative values of the water vapor grid points.
+For this reason, we perform a correction to preserve the masses of dry air, water vapor, and cloud water, and to remove the regions with negative water vapor content.
-For these reasons ,
-Let the mass of dry air and water vapor, the mass of cloud water be preserved, In addition, corrections are made to remove areas with negative water vapor content.

-First, at the beginning of the mechanics calculation, `MODULE:[FIXMAS]`, Calculate the global integral of each component of water vapor and cloud water, $M_q, M_l$.
+At the beginning of the dynamics calculations, the global integrals of `MODULE:[FIXMAS]`, water vapor, and cloud water are calculated for $M_q, M_l$.

 $$
   M_q^0  =  \sum_{ijk} q p_S  \Delta\lambda_i w_j \Delta\sigma_k  \\